Gluten-Free Lemon Poppy Seed Muffins

 - Butter – I use salted butter but you can use unsalted and add a pinch of salt to the batter.

-- Poppy Seeds - It wouldn't be Lemon Poppy Seed Muffins without these π You should be able to find them at your local grocery store or on Amazon (linked).
+- Poppy Seeds – It wouldn’t be Lemon Poppy Seed Muffins without these 🙂 You should be able to find them at your local grocery store or on Amazon (linked).

 - Baking Powder and Baking Soda – These two work together to give these muffins the perfect rise and texture.